Memory cell (computing): Floating-gate MOS memory cells

 The floating-gate MOSFET (FGMOS) was invented by Dawon Kahng and Simon Sze at Bell Labs in 1967.
 They proposed the concept of floating-gate memory cells, using FGMOS transistors, which could be used to produce reprogrammable ROM (read-only memory).
 Floating-gate memory cells later became the basis for non-volatile memory (NVM) technologies including EPROM (erasable programmable ROM), EEPROM (electrically erasable programmable ROM) and flash memory.

 Flash memory was invented by Fujio Masuoka at Toshiba in 1980.
 Masuoka and his colleagues presented the invention of NOR flash in 1984, and then NAND flash in 1987.
 Multi-level cell (MLC) flash memory was introduced by NEC, which demonstrated quad-level cells in a 64 Mb flash chip storing 2-bit per cell in 1996.
 3D V-NAND, where flash memory cells are stacked vertically using 3D charge trap flash (CTP) technology, was first announced by Toshiba in 2007, and first commercially manufactured by Samsung Electronics in 2013.

 Implementation

-The following schematics detail the three most used implementations for memory cells:
+The following schematics detail the three most used implementations for electronic memory cells: